xinyiwu01/s22-rec03/Java/README.md

 This repository is set up for testing with _JUnit_ and test coverage with _Jacoco_, both automated through _Maven_.

-You will likely want to explore IDE integration for test execution and coverage in your IDE, but also ensure that tests still execute with Maven in a Continuous Integration environment (e.g. Travis-CI).
+You will likely want to explore IDE integration for test execution and coverage in your IDE, but also ensure that tests still execute with Maven in a Continuous Integration environment (e.g. github actions).

 The following commands might be useful:
 * `mvn clean` reset the build